about

 Tracy Linder’s sculptures and installations address our integral connection to the land, the sanctity of our food sources and the innate survival skills of all species.
 Linder grew up on a family farm and now lives on the vast windswept prairie of south central Montana where she continues to find source material.
 Linder uses organic materials such as bone, leather, seeds, leaves, grasses, often combined with resin and beeswax.

-Linder was recently awarded a Tinworks Art 2021 Artist Grant.
+Linder was awarded a Tinworks Art 2021 Artist Grant.

 Linder’s work is the subject of an article in the November/December 2020 issue of Sculpture Magazine, interview by Ann Landi.